 Vending is available in the School of Nursing Building on the Lower Level and Level 2.
 Students will also find a microwave for their use in the Level 2 vending area.
-In the 400 North Ingalls Building, vending, a microwave and a refrigerator are located in the undergraduate student lounge in Room 1188.
+In the 400 North Ingalls Building, vending and a microwave are located on the ground level (Nick's Café).